-Learn More: Registered Voters
+Learn More: Voter Turnout

 Why is this Variable Important to Measure?

-Voter Registration Rate
+Voter Turnout Rate

 The United States ranks 31st out of the 35 Organization for Economic Cooperation and Development (OECD) countries in voter turnout rates, and California ranks relatively poorly compared to other states within the U.S. Additionally, voting in the U.S. in unevenly distributed across race and class lines, with white and wealthier Americans voting at much higher rates than low-income people and people of color.
 This can be particularly consequential in local elections, where higher voter participation from low-income communities of color could have the largest impact on results.

 A low voter turnout rate in an area could indicate a need for increased education around voting registration and processes or voter registration campaigns.

 Desilver, Drew.
 "U.S. trails most developed countries in voter turnout."
 Pew Research Center, 15 May 2017.
 Link

 Hajnal, Zoltan L. "Where does America’s low voter turnout matter the most?
 In local elections."
 Washington Post, 24 March 2015.
 Link

 McDonald, Michael P. "2016 November General Election Turnout Rates."
 United States Elections Project, 2016.
 Link